codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/New-Section-14-e89d.md

-At every moment, when you select an html element, either from the code or using the inspect tool it will show in the style panel (1) all the styles that apply to it.
+At every moment, when you select an HTML element, either from the code or using the inspect tool it will show in the style panel (1) all the styles that apply to it.

 ![][4]